-Examinations are held formally, and regulations dictate the time between exams.
+Shintaido exams are formal occasions and regulations dictate time intervals between exams.
 At least four years’ practice is required to achieve Instructor level.

 The Shintaido exam curriculum can be downloaded as PDF here: